MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-cs.md

 }
 ```

 Note that this code example imports the [GetConsoleWindow](/windows/console/getconsolewindow) function to determine if the app is running as a console application, the default behavior for this walkthrough.
 If function returns a valid pointer, we write debug information to the console.
 Otherwise, the app is running as a Windows app.
-[TBD - Grab event code from widget example] In that case, we wait for the event that we set in **OnFeedProviderDisabled** method when the list of enabled feed providers is empty, and the we exit the app.
+In that case, we wait for the event that we set in **OnFeedProviderDisabled** method when the list of enabled feed providers is empty, and the we exit the app.
 For information on converting the example console app to a Windows app, see [Convert your console app to a Windows app](#convert-your-console-app-to-a-windows-app).

 ## Package your feed provider app